Nazwk/Portfolio_Analysis/README.md

 # Portfolio_Analysis

-This folder is for Portfolio analysis challenge Project is saved in Jupyter notebook under Starter_Code file, notebook name is "whale_analysis"
+## This folder is for Portfolio analysis challenge for week 4

+- Project is saved in Jupyter notebook under Starter_Code file.
+- Notebook name is "whale_analysis.ipynb".